đ đ»The 50 Shades of Planning Festive Christmas Quiz - Manchesterđ€¶đ»

 50 Shades of Planning

-50 Shades of Planning was Sam Staffordâs attempt between April 2019 and October 2024 to explore the foibles of the English planning system and it's aim was to cover the breadth of the sector both in terms of topics of conversation and in terms of guests with different experiences and perspectives.
+50 Shades of Planning is Sam Staffordâs attempt to explore the foibles of the English planning system and it's aim is to cover the breadth of the sector both in terms of topics of conversation and in terms of guests with different experiences and perspectives.

 50 Shades episodes include 'Hitting The High Notes', which are a series of conversations with leading planning and property figures.
 The conversations take in the six milestone planning permissions or projects within a contributorâs career and for every project guests are invited to choose a piece of music that they were listening to at that time.
 Think Desert Island Discs, but for planners.

-Sam is on Bluesky (@samuelstafford.bsky.social) and Instagram (@samuel__stafford), and his blogs can be found here:Â http://samuelstafford.blogspot.com (from where you can also sign up for his newsletter).
+Sam is on Bluesky (@samuelstafford.bsky.social) and Instagram (@samuel__stafford), and his blogs can be found here:Â http://samuelstafford.blogspot.com (from where you can also sign up for his newsletter and buy a t-shirt).

 Why Fifty Shades?
 Well, planning is not a black and white endeavour.
 There are at least fifty shades in between....